metaccr/stats220/README.md

   <li>a little bit of growing 'rare' plants (because we are too broke for $10k pokemon cards)</li>
   <li> a little bit of 'fine dining' cooking with recipes by ChatGPT.
 It's failed every single time.</li>
 </ul>

+**Question: If you are playing duck duck goose, what is the socially acceptable amount of times you can say duck before the group kicks you out?**
+*Hint: A whole bunch of variables play into this!*